winterashleygayle/winterashleygayle.github.io/_posts/2026-07-17-compassion.md

 Those words settled somewhere deep inside me, filling a space I hadn't realized was still waiting to be seen.

 As the days passed, she became less and less conscious.
-Near the end, speaking required tremendous effort.
-During one particularly painful moment she turned toward me, grimaced, leaned close, and forced out a whisper.

-"Thank you for being here."
+Near the end, she did'nt speak much.
+During one particularly painful moment she turned toward me and said "Thank you for being here."

 I have never forgotten those words.